 (a) information about your computer and about your visits to and use of our website including your IP address, search terms, geographical location, browser type and version, operating system, referral source, length of visit, page views and website navigation paths;

-(b) information that you provide to us when registering with our website including your email address and contact details;
+(b) information that you provide to us when submitting an enquiry on our website including your email address and contact details;

-(c) information that you provide when completing your profile on our website including your name, address, gender, date of birth, relationship status, health records, employment records and payment details;
+(c) information that you provide when instructing us to act for you including your name, address, gender, date of birth, relationship status, health records, employment records and payment details;

 (d) information that you provide to us for the purpose of subscribing to our email notifications and/or newsletters;